-When you begin applying for academic jobs, it’s important to research the university and the department (or laboratory) to which you’re applying.
-Doing a little research can help you figure out whether the institution fits with your own career plans, and it can also help you narrow your job search.
-If teaching is your passion, then perhaps that high-powered research university isn’t for you.
-Likewise, if research is your main ambition, a small liberal arts college is just what you’re looking for.
+When applying for academic jobs, research the university and the department (or laboratory) to which you will be applying.
+Consider if the institution fits with your interests and career goals, which can help you choose the right positions and narrow your job search.
+If teaching is your passion, it may be that a large research university isn’t for you.
+Likewise, if research is your main ambition, a small liberal arts college probably is not what you’re looking for.
 You may also have other considerations or priorities – such as geographical limitations.

 - What is the institution’s personality?
 How does it imagine itself?
 Is the school a large university with an emphasis on research, or is it a smaller liberal arts school with an emphasis on teaching?
 Or, does it envision itself as some combination of these?